medialab/hyphe/doc/install.md

 sed "s|##WEBPATH##|hyphe|" > config/apache2.conf
 ```

-- Install it as an Apache's site:
+- Install it as an Apache website:

 On Debian/Ubuntu: